Page County Environmental Health is responsible for permitting and inspecting

 all on-site waste water treatment systems replaced or repaired within Page

 County.
-We require and conduct percolation tests on all systems.
+We require a percolation test or soil analysis on all systems.
 The fee for the

 Prior to construction or re-construction the owner is required